MarinkoBa/AML/README.md

 			- PNEUMONIA
        				- *.jpg

+#### Dataset
-#### For training of the network we used the Chest X-ray dataset from kaggle (https://www.kaggle.com/prashant268/chest-xray-covid19-pneumonia)
+For training of the network we used the Chest X-ray dataset from kaggle (https://www.kaggle.com/prashant268/chest-xray-covid19-pneumonia)